Vegan Pesto Sauce

 Instructions

-• Or use right away and place a few tablespoons on some freshly made pasta and mix it together until the pasta is covered
+• Or use it right away.
+Place a few tablespoons on some freshly made pasta and mix it together until the pasta is covered.

 See all my favorite tools and gift ideas at my Amazon Store page!Check out Elaine’s Amazon Store!